icshwi/e3/README.md

 ## Tested Platforms
 The following Linux distribution were tested with the physical installation.
 And the Virtual Image on the VirtualBox as well.
-However, we DO NOT support any container yet, for example Docker now.
-Please understand our resouces, since we don't have any resources on the container support now.
+However, we DO NOT support any container yet, for example Docker.
+Please understand our resouces, since we don't have any resources on the container support.
 However, you are always welcome to try them with them.
 If one would like to contribute, please contact us.
 We are happy to merge any contributions.

 * Debian 8 (Jessie)